 -

-Preheat the oven to 180°C (th.
-6) and lightly grease your financier molds if necessary.
+Preheat the oven to 180°C (350°F/Gas Mark 6) and lightly grease your financier molds if necessary.
 I used a mini financier silicone mold; I made 27.

 -

-Make the browned butter: Melt the butter in a saucepan over medium heat until it turns golden brown and gives off a nutty scent.
-Filter to remove residue and leave to cool.
+To make brown butter: Melt the butter in a saucepan over medium heat until it turns golden and gives off a nutty aroma.
+Strain to remove any residue and let it cool slightly.

 -

-Prepare the dough: Mix the almond powder, coconut sugar and rice/chestnut flour in a large salad bowl.
-Add the egg whites, lightly beaten with a fork, until smooth.
-Add the warmed brown butter and mix well.
+Prepare the dough: Mix the almond flour, coconut sugar, and rice/chestnut flour in a large bowl.
+Incorporate the lightly beaten egg whites with a fork until smooth.
+Add the cooled brown butter and mix well.

 -

-Add the pecans: Incorporate the chopped pecans into the dough and mix gently to distribute them evenly.
+Add the pecans: Incorporate the chopped pecans into the batter and mix gently to distribute them evenly.

 -